lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 inside a CSR and makes minimal assumptions about its content or format.
 We assume that an attestation can be broken into the following components:

 1. A set of certificates typically containing one or more certificate chains rooted in a device manufacture trust anchor and the leaf certificate being on the device in question.
-1. An attestation statement containing Evidence which can be encoded into an ASN.1 OCTET STRING.
+1. An attestation statement containing Evidence.

 This document creates two ATTRIBUTE/Attribute definitions.
 The first Attribute may be used to carry a set of certificates or public keys that